Kinggerm/GetOrganelle/README.md

 Although older versions like 1.6.3/1.7.1/1.7.5 may be more stable, but we always strongly encourage you to keep updated.
 GetOrganelle was actively updated with new fixes and new features, but new bugs too.
 So if you catch one, please do not be surprised and report it to us.
 We usually have quick response to bugs.

+* Find Questions & Answers at [GetOrganelle Discussions](https://github.com/Kinggerm/GetOrganelle/discussions/categories/q-a): **Recommended**

+  This was previously located at GetOrganelle Issues where you may find old Q&A

-* Report bugs & Open issues [here](https://github.com/Kinggerm/GetOrganelle/issues): recommended
+* Report Bugs & Issues at [GetOrganelle Issues](https://github.com/Kinggerm/GetOrganelle/issues):

+  Please avoid duplicate and miscellaneous issues

 * [GoogleGroups](https://groups.google.com/g/getorganelle)